Skip to content

 You’ll be trained in general medicine and mental health to help patients over the physical and psychological obstacles of their addiction.

-Where you’ll work
+Where you’ll work as a substance abuse nurse

-How to become a Substance Abuse Nurse
+How to become a substance abuse nurse

-Get an Associate’s Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN).
+Get an Associate’s Degrees in Nursing (ADN) or Bachelor of Science in Nursing (BSN).

 Work as a Registered Nurse, gaining 2,000 hours of experience and 30 hours’ continuing education in Substance Abuse.

-You’re ready to work as a Substance Abuse Nurse.
+You’re ready to work as a substance abuse nurse!

-Become a member of a Substance Abuse Nurse organization to find career opportunities, learn from your colleagues, and support the profession.
+Become a member of a Substance abuse nurse organization to find career opportunities, learn from your colleagues, and support the profession.